20) Scream 3: Opening Scene (0:00:00-0:09:25)

 Naturally, she receives a call and we prepare for Sidney’s first fright.
 We know it’s the killer as we’ve heard him speak with Casey already, except Sidney doesn’t buy it, believing it to be Randy.

 As we all know, Sidney is attacked and forced to run up the stairs and we sort of laugh even though we’re mostly terrified.
-The subtle blend of comedy in this movie is absolutely wonderful, unlike say Scream 4 which tries way too hard with lines like “Fuck Bruce Willis”.
+The subtle blend of comedy in this movie is first-rate, unlike say Scream 4 which tries way too hard with lines like “Fuck Bruce Willis”.
 Sidney locks herself in her bedroom with that closet door and somehow calls the police from her computer.
 Even in 2021, I still don’t know how to call the police through the computer, so what is this technology that Sidney has in 1996?
-Why does she have deaf typer?

 Anyway, Billy shows up and drops his cell phone so of course, he’s the killer, right?